wflogo.gif (1545 bytes)

 Each tank battalion contained 53 M4 Sherman medium tanks (75mm gun) in three companies, 17 M5 Stuart light tanks (37mm gun) in one company, and a support platoon with six Sherman tanks mounting a 105mm howitzer.
 The armored infantry battalions were equipped with the M3 halftrack, each of which could carry a rifle squad.
 The armored field artillery battalions each contained 18 self-propelled 105mm howitzers.
 The mechanized cavalry squadron was equipped with wheeled armored cars, light tanks and halftracks.
 In all, the division contained 10,610 officers and enlisted personnel.

 Armored divisions were often reinforced with attached units, typically a self-propelled tank destroyer battalion and a self-propelled antiaircraft artillery battalion.
 The former was equipped with either the M10 (3-inch gun) or the M18 (76mm gun) self-propelled tank destroyer.
 (Late in the war, a few battalions received the M36 tank destroyer with a 90mm gun.)
-The AAA battalion was usually an automatic weapons-type unit with 40mm Bofors guns and quadruple .50-caliber machineguns mounted on halftracks.
+The AAA battalion was usually a self-propelled automatic weapons-type unit with 37mm guns and quadruple .50-caliber machineguns mounted on halftracks.
 With these attachments, the armored division was capable of generating an enormous volume of firepower.
 The attached AAA battalion proved particularly effective in its secondary ground fire support role.

 The 5th Armored Division ("Victory") was activated in October 1941 at Fort Knox, Kentucky, arrived in the United Kingdom in February 1944 and landed in France on 25 July 1944.
 The division participated in the following campaigns: Normandy, Northern France, Rhineland, Adrennes-Alsace and Central Europe.
 In total, 710 soldiers of the 5th Armored Division and its attached units were killed in action or died of wounds received in action, and 2,442 were wounded in action.
 The division returned to the United States in October 1945 and was inactivated at Camp Kilmer, New Jersey, on 11 October 1945.